NoteThis guide is for setting up your local environment using our agilitycms-next-starter site based on the Next.js Blog Template.

 Deploy your new Next.js site

 With your Next.js site hooked up to Agility CMS, we can get started on deploying our site.
 The recommended way to deploy a Next.js website to production is to use Vercel, a hosting platform from the creators of Next.js.
-Deploying your Next.js site to Vercel is super easy with the Deploy to Vercel button integrated into your Agility CMS Manager.
+You can get your Next.js and Agility CMS website deployed with a Preview Environment setup within minutes from your Agility CMS Manager!